Congreso Europeo sobre Multiculturalismo en Medicina y Ciencias de la Salud

 Marijana Dabic

-Academy of Applied Studies, Belgrade, Serbia
+Academy of Applied Studies Belgrade, The College of Health Sciences, Serbia

 englishMulticultural Education and Organ Donation and Transplantation: Religious and Cultural Perspectives